dwyl/image-classifier/README.md

 ```

 Recall that every time you upload an image,
-you get back an URL from our bucket
+you get back a URL from our bucket
 and you compute a caption as a string.
 We will now compute an embedding from this string
-and save it into the Index.
+and save it in the Index.
 This is done in the `handle_info` callback.

 Update the Liveview `handle_info` callback where we handle the captioning results: